rjdbcm/blastpipe/README.rst

 License
 ^^^^^^^

-Lemprex is released under the terms of the 2.0 version of the Apache License, approved by the Apache Software Foundation.
-Lemprex meets the Open Source Initiative's definition of open source software, and the Free Software Foundation's definition of GPL-compatible open source software.
+blastpipe is released under the terms of the 2.0 version of the Apache License, approved by the Apache Software Foundation. blastpipe meets the Open Source Initiative's definition of open source software, and the Free Software Foundation's definition of GPL-compatible open source software.